 Get exclusive member benefits & effect social change.
 Join Today

 Your lens is located behind the colored part of your eye (iris) and the pupil.
 The lens helps to focus light.
 When you have a cataract, light is deflected or blocked as it passes through the lens, blurring your vision.
-Cataracts tend to grow larger over time, further impairing vision.
+Cataracts tend to grow thicker (or denser) over time, further impairing vision.

 Cataracts are often caused by aging, but can also be due to other health problems like diabetes.
 Surgery for cataracts usually results in improved vision.

-The most noticeable symptom of cataracts is blurry or cloudy vision.
-There is generally no pain.
+The most noticeable symptom associated with cataracts is blurred or cloudy vision.
+There’s generally no pain.
 Other symptoms include:

-If you are experiencing symptoms of cataracts, you should make an appointment to see your eye care professional.
+If you’re experiencing symptoms of cataracts, you should make an appointment to see your eye doctor.

 Most of the time, cataracts are the result of aging.
-It occurs most often in people over age 60.
-By age 75, about a third of the population have developed cataracts that affect vision (Congdon, et al., 2004).
+It occurs most often in people over age 60, although many cases are reported in people in their 40s and 50s.
+By age 75, about a third of the population have developed cataracts that affect vision.

 Other causes include: